Sdamirsa/PanCanAID/README.md

 # What is [PanCanAID](http://pancanaid.com/)
-An artificial intelligence model and associated data bank of CT scan, EUS, and survival of pathologically confirmed pancreas cancer (Pancreas ductal adenocarcinoma and pancreas neuroendocrine tumors) will be collected from seven medical centers.
+An artificial intelligence model and associated data bank of CT scan, EUS, and survival of pathologically confirmed pancreas cancer (Pancreas ductal adenocarcinoma and pancreas neuroendocrine tumors) will be collected from seven medical centres.
 Annotation and manual segmentation will be handled by an expert reviewer and confirmed by a second investigator.

-# A Code for you (RE-USE): extracting dicom meta, assigning pseudonymize number, rename folders, and anonymizing dicom
+# A Code for you (RE-USE): extracting dicom meta, assigning pseudonymized number, renaming folders, and anonymizing dicom

-I prepared a no-code python script that you can run from the command line.
-Please go to the folder named Step1_SortingFiles for detailed guide.
+I prepared a no-code Python script that you can run from the command line.
+[Please go to the folder named Step1_SortingFiles for a detailed guide.](https://github.com/Sdamirsa/PanCanAID/blob/main/Step1_SortingFiles)

 It will guide you step by step to:
 1- extract the dicom meta and store it in an Excel and JSON file